vserova/book/pages/ch_intro.md

 More details on threaded server classes are presented in a later chapter.

+<a name="ch-intro.intro-ctool"></a>

 The CTOOL Module
 ----------------

 The CTOOL module provides bridge mechanisms and conversion functions.
-More specifically, the CTOOL module provides a number of useful functions such as a bridge between the NCBI C++ Toolkit and the older C Toolkit for error handling, an ASN.1 connections stream that builds on top of the [connection stream](#connection-stream), and an ASN converter that provides templates for converting ASN.1-based objects between NCBI's C and C++ in-memory layouts.
+More specifically, the CTOOL module provides a number of useful functions such as a bridge between the NCBI C++ Toolkit and the older C Toolkit for error handling, an ASN.1 connections stream that builds on top of the [connection stream](#ch-intro.intro-connector), and an ASN converter that provides templates for converting ASN.1-based objects between NCBI's C and C++ in-memory layouts.

 The ASN.1 connections support is provides through functions ***CreateAsnConn()*** for creating an ASN stream connection; ***CreateAsnConn\_ServiceEx()*** for creating a service connection using the service name, type and connection parameters; and ***CreateAsnConn\_Service()*** which is a specialized case of ***CreateAsnConn\_ServiceEx()*** with some parameters set to zero.

+<a name="ch-intro.intro-dbapi"></a>

 The DBAPI Module
 ----------------